 NO APPROVALS/RELEASES/PERMISSIONS = DELAYED PRODUCTION.
-This is entirely at the discretion of Production Faculty in close consultation with the Production Manager.
+This is entirely at the discretion of the Production Faculty in close consultation with the Production Coordinators.
+Anything from production dates to the ability to check out equipment is variable depending on your ability to produce these requirements in the timely manner described above.

 No exceptions.